 For anyone affected, diet and exercise aren’t an effective way to get rid of Lipedema fat; Lipedema fat has proved relatively immune to these lifestyle changes and won’t budge.
 While women are likely to experience some weight loss with a healthy diet and regular exercise routines, weight loss is usually mostly loss of non-Lipedema fat.
-In these instances, the painful, stubborn fat remains.
+In these instances, the stubborn, lipedema painful fat remains.
 This cycle becomes a difficult one to break for those with the disorder: Yo-yo dieting leads to more weight gain.
-More weight gain leads to increased pain and disability.
+More weight gain leads to increased lipedema painful fat and disability.
 Increased pain and disability make it more challenging to manage mobility and secondary obesity increases.
 Lipedema fat also appears to be relatively resistant to bariatric surgery, meaning many women are undergoing dangerous surgeries without experiencing the intended benefit of significant loss of lipedema fat.

 Despite the strong impact of Lipedema on millions of women across the world, only limited research exists to determine its cause.
 In many cases, the genetic background can provide some context, but enough research has yet to offer a comprehensive understanding of the disease.

 To gain more understanding of this disorder, ten medical professionals focusing on Lipedema surveyed 209 female patients in Germany.
 Each patient had already been diagnosed with Lipedema and undergone tumescent liposuction treatment, the only known permanent & effective treatment.
 Participants were recruited from patient support groups, plastic surgeons who knew their background, or from local lymphedema clinics.
 The survey sought to understand the patient’s journey and to evaluate what life was like before and after treatment.
 The full report, insights, and data can be viewed here.